The Beginning

 2,000+

-interviews produced
+documentations produced

 All Veterans have a story, and we at Veterans Voices of Canada would like to give them the opportunity to tell it through our professional video documentation.
 From WW2 to recent Veterans, we feel it is very important to document their story for history.
 Many RCMP Veterans have served in military capacity, and we would like to document their story along with their military brothers and sisters.